Status of women. Lack of Religious freedom.

 2017 to 2018-JUN:

-The official interpretation of Islam is derived from the writings and teachings of the Sunni religious scholar Muhammad ibn 'Abd Al-Wahhab.
+The official interpretation of Islam in Saudi Arabia is derived from the writings and teachings of the Sunni religious scholar Muhammad ibn 'Abd Al-Wahhab.
 This is generally called the Wahhabi branch of Islam, a term that is not used within Saudi Arabia.

 Currently, there are many restrictions on religious behavior throughout the kingdom.
 Some of them are:

-- It is illegal to distribute Bibles or other non-Islamic religious literature.
+- It is illegal to sell or distribute Bibles or other non-Islamic religious literature.

 - Only Islamic religious expression is permitted in public throughout the country, with the exception of private meetings within homes or defined compounds.
 No Christian churches or Jewish synagogues are allowed in the country.